 |These houses are all valued well over AU 3,000,000, US $2,269,500.
 As we’ve mentioned in prior posts, home prices are high in Australia, more than we’ve seen in any country.
 This photo shows Bob’s house on the far left.
 Our apartment is located on the lower level, with doors wide open as shown.
 The house in the center is up for auction this coming Saturday.
 We’ll tour the house, take photos and post them here on Sunday along with the results of the auction.
 (Not our photo).|

-Yesterday around 3 pm, the package finally arrived with our supplies shipped from Nevada to Tasmania and then to us here in Fairlight, much to our relief.
-Every item was intact except one as mentioned below, although it was evident they’d opened most of the items for inspection.
+Yesterday around 3:00 pm, the package finally arrived with our supplies shipped from Nevada to Tasmania and then to us here in Fairlight, much to our relief.
+Every item was intact except one mentioned below, although it was evident they’d opened most of the things for inspection.

 Surprisingly, a note was contained in the box stating that an “illegal” drug contained therein had been confiscated and could result in further action.
 Oh, good grief.

 |Multi-million dollar houses line the shore with small lots.|

 It was a bottle of generic Benadryl, an over-the-counter allergy medication we may use on occasion when we’ve have a bad cold, allergic reaction (we’re both allergic to bee stings) or an annoying runny nose.
 The bottle was in the box, emptied of its contents with the note below, warning of our illegal shipment.